karahbit/facts-app/README.md

 # Facts App

-Let users read and post facts about different topics.
+Responsive Web App that lets users read and post facts about different topics.

 Feel free to reach out to me for any questions regarding the code!